Skip to main content

 The word was formerly also used in academic settings in the sense of an examination resit, which gave a candidate who had failed a second chance to pass an exam.

-The first Olympic Games in modern times also took place in Paris, in 1894; and that city was once again the Olympic venue in 1900.
+The first Olympic Congress, which led to the establishment of the modern Games also took place in Paris, in 1894; and that city was once again the Olympic venue in 1900.
 So the occurrence of French vocabulary in this competitive sporting context is almost to be expected and certainly not much of a surprise.

 Another French-origin word which we heard quite often during the Paris Games was baton, meaning “rod” or “stick”.
 Speakers of American English most often pronounce this term in a pseudo-French way, with the stress on the second syllable, as they also do with, for example debris and ballet.